Helen Keller: Portrayals

 Keller's life has been interpreted many times.
-She appeared in a silent film, Deliverance (1919), which told her story in a melodramatic, allegorical style.

-She was also the subject of the Academy Award-winning 1954 documentary Helen Keller in Her Story, narrated by her friend and noted theatrical actress Katharine Cornell.
+She and her companion Anne Sullivan appeared in a silent film, Deliverance (1919), which told her story in a melodramatic, allegorical style.
+She was also the subject of the Academy Award-winning 1954 documentary Helen Keller in Her Story, narrated by her friend and noted theatrical actress Katharine Cornell; in 2023, the film was added to the National Film Registry by the Library of Congress for being deemed "culturally, historically, or aesthetically significant".
 She was also profiled in The Story of Helen Keller, part of the Famous Americans series produced by Hearst Entertainment.

-The Miracle Worker is a cycle of dramatic works ultimately derived from her autobiography, The Story of My Life.
+In the 1950s, when she was considered by many worldwide the greatest woman alive, Hearst reporter Adela Rogers St. Johns told friends that she did not plan to include Keller in the book she was writing about the most famous women of the United States.The Miracle Worker is a literature cycle of dramatic works ultimately derived from her autobiography, The Story of My Life.
 The various dramas each describe the relationship between Keller and Sullivan, depicting how the teacher led her from a state of almost feral wildness into education, activism, and intellectual celebrity.
 The common title of the cycle echoes Mark Twain's description of Sullivan as a "miracle worker".
-Its first realization was the 1957 Playhouse 90 teleplay of that title by William Gibson.
-He adapted it for a Broadway production in 1959 and an Oscar-winning feature film in 1962, starring Anne Bancroft and Patty Duke.
-It was remade for television in 1979 and 2000."
+Its first realization, starring Patty McCormack as Keller and Teresa Wright as Sullivan, was the 1957 Playhouse 90 teleplay of that title by William Gibson.
+When Keller heard about it, she was enthusiastic, saying: "Never did I dream a drama could be devised out of the story of my life."
+Within the cultural context of the early civil rights movement, Gibson adapted it for a Broadway production in 1959, which was praised by critics as a contemporary classic, and an Oscar-winning feature film in 1962, starring Anne Bancroft and Patty Duke.
+It was remade for television in 1979, and then again in 2000.